Evans Memorial Park

 Today, Daviess County is a thriving community with a well-diversified economy, including manufacturing, healthcare, and agriculture.
 Rich in history and natural beauty, the county offers a mix of rural charm and modern amenities, making it an attractive place to live and visit.

-This timeline provides a condensed summary of the historical journey of Daviess County, Indiana.
+This timeline provides a concise overview of the key events in the history of Daviess County, Indiana.

 • 1816: Daviess County was founded on February 14 as one of the original 33 counties of Indiana.